Transfer Severing Joint Tenancy in an Interest

 if after lodgment of the Transfer Severing Joint Tenancy of an Interest dealing form, one of the joint tenants pass away, NSW LRS will not proceed with its registration (McCoy v Estate of Peter Anthony Caelli (2008) 13 BPR 25,515; NSWSC 986).
 The form should be withdrawn.

-a Transfer Severing Joint Tenancy of an Interest dealing form cannot be used where the registered interest holders are recorded as joint tenants in a fiduciary capacity i.e. where the registered proprietors have acquired the land by means of a Transmission Application, or an Application to Record New Registered Proprietor and
+a Transfer Severing Joint Tenancy of an Interest dealing form cannot be used where the registered interest holders are recorded as joint tenants in a fiduciary capacity i.e. by means of a Transmission Application or an Application to Record New Registered Proprietor and

 a Minister's consent is not required for a dealing that only changes the tenancy of the registered interest holders.